JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 - ```react-components```: exercise specific react components

 There are a three python packages to help the development of a new exercise:
-- [Hal Interfaces][./common/hal_interfaces/README.md]: provides the hardware abstraction layer for various components
+- [Hal Interfaces][]: provides the hardware abstraction layer for various components
-- [Gui Interfaces][./common/gui_interfaces/README.md]: provides with various base GUI's for easy development
+- [Gui Interfaces][]: provides with various base GUI's for easy development
-- [Console Interfaces][./common/console_interfaces/README.md]: provides control of the console
+- [Console Interfaces][]: provides control of the console

+[Hal Interfaces]: ../common/hal_interfaces/README.md
+[Gui Interfaces]: ../common/gui_interfaces/README.md
+[Console Interfaces]: ../common/console_interfaces/README.md

 For knowing how to use each package, please follow the links in the list above.